Add Real-Time Stock Prices And Metrics To Excel

 We Finally Got It!

 On June 5th, 2019 Microsoft released a feature to Office 365 that allows Excel users to pull real-time stock prices into their spreadsheets.
 This feature was never truly supported in Excel until now, even though many Excel users used to pull stock data from Yahoo!
-Finance until the capability end in 2018 (thanks Verizon!).
+Finance until the capability ended in 2018 (thanks Verizon!).

-Excel now has the ability to pull data related to stocks, bonds, currency, and even crypto-currency such as Bitcoin.
+Excel now has the ability to pull data related to stocks, bonds, currency, and even cryptocurrencies such as Bitcoin.
 Microsoft is working with Nasdaq and Refinitiv to pull current financial data directly into your spreadsheets under a new feature called Data Types.

 What Are Linked Data Types?

 Linked data types contain a connection to an online data source.
 They allow you to take an entity such as the country of France and automatically pull in current data related to it (ie population, leaders, GDP, etc…).

 Currently, Excel has two types of Linked Data Types:

 There are plans to add more data types in the future.
 I could see some cool uses for medical info, vocabulary, and sports statistics.